learn-co-curriculum/dsc-building-a-cnn-from-scratch/README.md

 ## Designing the Model

-Now it's time to design your CNN!
+Now it's time to design your CNN using Keras!
 Remember a few things when doing this:

-* You should alternate convolutional and pooling layers
+- You should alternate convolutional and pooling layers
-* You should have later layers have a larger number of parameters in order to detect more abstract patterns
+- You should have later layers have a larger number of parameters in order to detect more abstract patterns
-* Add some final dense layers to add a classifier to the convolutional base
+- Add some final dense layers to add a classifier to the convolutional base
+- Compile this model

 ```python